 A cancer diagnosis is always daunting, but through innovative services, highly-trained specialists and compassionate support, Baptist Health will help you and your family members navigate each step of your treatment.
 As the state’s largest provider and most trusted name in care, we make sure you have access to the services needed to detect cancer early, as well as the treatment you need to feel confident in your fight against the disease.

 Early Detection and Diagnosis

-Discovering cancer at the earliest stages offers the best opportunity for successful treatment, and at Baptist Health we promote early detection through an array of screenings and diagnostic services.
-Whether it’s offering screening exams or holding health-education events in the community, prevention and early detection is an integral part of our comprehensive care.
+Discovering cancer at the earliest stages offers the best opportunity for successful cancer care and treatment.
+At Baptist Health, we promote early detection through an array of screenings and diagnostic services.
+Whether it’s offering screening exams or holding health-education events in the community, prevention and early detection is an integral part of our comprehensive cancer care in Arkansas.

 In addition to early detection, accurate diagnosis is a crucial part of developing an effective treatment plan.
 Our oncologists have the expertise to diagnose and plan a comprehensive treatment strategy through the services below:

 - Advanced imaging technology – Computerized tomography (CT or CAT scan), magnetic resonance imaging (MRI), ultrasound imaging (sonography), positron emission tomography (PET), PET/CT scanning and other advanced imaging technologies provide a detailed picture of internal organs and tissues to detect cancer.

 - Breast cancer detection – Baptist Health offers sophisticated breast imaging technologies such as digital mammography and breast MRI, which can play an important role in early detection of breast cancer.

 - Biopsy – Biopsies determine whether cells are cancerous and if so, determine the type and stage of cancer.
 Advanced imaging technology — such as MRI, CT and ultrasound — are often combined with minimally invasive techniques to obtain tissue samples.